 Part 1.
-Produce a small-scale grant proposal (based on a prompt provided by the Graduate Group) that includes generating:
+Produce a small-scale research proposal (based on a prompt provided by the Graduate Group) that includes generating:

 - a.
 A specific research question designed to be answered by the proposed study. - b.
 A study design to answer the research question proposed by the student, wherein any research design is welcome if a strong rationale is provided.
-Options for the research design include but are not limited to: - Quantitative (e.g., cross-sectional, cohort, case-control, ecological, time-series, randomized trial, intervention/evaluation study etc.); - Qualitative (e.g., ethnographic study, case study, grounded theory, action research, etc.), or
+Options for the research design include: - Quantitative (e.g., cross-sectional, cohort, case-control, ecological, time-series, randomized trial, intervention/evaluation study etc.); or - Qualitative (e.g., ethnographic study, case study, grounded theory, action research, etc.).

-- Mixed-methods (e.g., exploratory, explanatory, sequential, convergent, etc.). - c.
+- c.
 Details about the methods of conducting the evaluation, including information about the study sample, data sources or methods of data collection, and analysis plan; - d.
 Consideration of the potential limitations of the study design and methods, and how the proposed approach addresses potential threats to validity; and - e.
 Consideration of the human subjects/bioethical concerns relevant to the conduct of the study.